Love in the workplace

 ----------------------

-3. Sexual harassment bogie
+3. The sexual harassment bogie

 Office romances exist in a grey area between professional boundaries and personal freedom ....
 Love may be a powerful force, but in the office, it's one that needs to be managed with care.
 (FaidiHR 2024)